 I originally set my tent up on the side of the river closest to the refuge, but was told to move to the small grass patch opposite the field of cows.
 I woke up to a chorus of thousands of cow bells and enjoyed spectacular views of the mountains, so it was well worth the lack of facilities to enjoy wild camping for at least one night.

 Facilities: N/A (it might be possible to shower for a small fee at the refuge)

-Food: possible to pay for a hot meal at the refuge (I got a baguette and ate in my tent)
+Food: possible to pay for a hot meal at the refuge (I got a baguette to accompany my mountain food and ate in my tent)